transumption/holo-nixpkgs/CONTRIBUTING.md

 Create `overlays/overlay/package-name/default.nix` and write the derivation as you normally would.
 To test if it builds, run `nix-build '<nixpkgs>' -A package-name`.

+## Test NixOS profile changes

+Enter `nix-shell`.
+Then, run `sudo nixos-rebuild switch` as you normally would.